MagicMed's Psybrary™ Moves Modern Psychedelics Forward | Benzinga

 The Early Bird Gets the Worm

-“Our partners can be confident that they are clinically advancing the best possible drug candidates forward” states Dolphin, following up, “Our team has years of experience successfully deploying similar methodologies and technologies to create pharmaceutically relevant molecules and manufacturing systems for derivatives of cannabinoids, opioids and amphetamines.”
+“Our partners can be confident that they are clinically advancing the best possible drug candidates forward,” stated Dolphin.
+“Our team has years of experience successfully deploying similar methodologies and technologies to create pharmaceutically relevant molecules and manufacturing systems for derivatives of cannabinoids, opioids and amphetamines.”

-Through utilizing MagicMed’s Psybrary™, partners are able to search, test and further refine their drug candidate of choice.
-Partners may then select their most preferred derivatives from the Psybrary™ and advance them through product development.
-All while having their investment protected through patents.
+Through using Psybrary™, partners are able to search, test and further refine their drug candidate of choice.
+Partners may then select their most preferred derivatives from Psybrary™ and advance them through product development — all while having their investment protected through patents.

-To access the two-day Benzinga Cannabis Capital Conference which began yesterday visit https://www.benzinga.com/events/cannabis/virtual/#event-agenda-wrap.
+To access the two-day Benzinga Cannabis Capital Conference that began yesterday, visit https://www.benzinga.com/events/cannabis/virtual/#event-agenda-wrap

 Photo by Alina Grubnyak